simplymercurial/ObfuscatorSG/README.md

 # ObfuscatorSG
 An AutoIt obfuscator, written in AutoIt

-This is beerware.
-If you find it useful, kick a few bucks my way.
-The application displays a BTC address where donations may be sent.

 Big Rule #1: Anything that can be done can be undone (sometimes trivially).

 Big Rule #2: I don't guarantee this will work with every script.
 Particularly, but not limited to, bad coding practices.